 This premise explains why he commissioned Gian Lorenzo Bernini an equestrian statue of himself as Phoibos Apollo in the costume of a Roman emperor.
 The request was most likely made in 1667, perhaps as a sort of compensation for not having implemented Bernini's Louvre project.

-Clay models by Gian Lorenzo Bernini (Louvre Museum): (left) S. Bibiana; (centre) Truth, a statue Bernini made for himself, now at Galleria di Villa Borghese (it opens in another window); (right) Angel holding the crown of thorns
+Louvre Museum: Clay models by Gian Lorenzo Bernini: (left) St. Bibiana; (centre) Truth, a statue Bernini made for himself, now at Galleria di Villa Borghese); (right) Angel holding the crown of thorns

-Colbert agreed with Bernini's suggestion that the starting point for the new statue was to be that which Bernini had completed in 1668 for Scala Reale, the grand entrance to the Papal Palace at the Vatican.
+Colbert agreed with Bernini's suggestion that the starting point for the new statue was to be that which Bernini had completed in 1668 for Scala Regia, the grand entrance to the Papal Palace.

 Following his traditional working method Bernini prepared clay models of what he intended to do and sent them to Colbert for endorsement.
-A terracotta model dated 1670 and now at Galleria di Villa Borghese (it opens in another window) is very close to the actual statue which was sculptured in one block of marble and it was completed by 1677.
+The statue was completed by 1677.

 Both Bernini and Colbert were dead when in 1684 the statue reached Paris.
 It had been designed to be placed in a square of the city,

 but King Louis XIV decided to use it for the decoration of Versailles.
 The statue portrayed him as Phoibos Apollo in the act of climbing the Hill of Glory and leading an imaginary army, but the King was utterly displeased with the final result of Bernini's work.

 Several causes are likely to have influenced the King's judgement:

 a) he was now aged 46 and he did not identify himself with the young man of the statue;